 - Digoxin to help the heart contract

-- Severity of the defect
+- How severe the defect is.

 Complications of DILV include: